v-novaltd/LCEVCdecJS/docs/dec/renderer.md

 The other ways of rendering a frame are generally equivalent.
-In order to merge with LCEVC data, all of them have to convert the video texture to YUV, after which it needs to be converted back again to RBG.
+In order to merge with LCEVC data, all of them have to convert the video texture to YUV, after which it needs to be converted back again to RGB.

 ## Render to screen